Ohio to Erie Trail

-Named after its endpoints, the trail extends from the Ohio River at Cincinnati to the Lake Erie at Cleveland.
-Primarily integrating former rail trails and other multi-use trails into a dedicated trail, some segments fall into "route" status, with on-road segments in anticipation of future segregated cycle facilities.
-The entire Ohio to Erie Trail is intended for bicyclists and hikers, with sections along the path allowing equestrian and horse and buggy traffic.
+The trail, named after its endpoints, extends from the Ohio River at Cincinnati to the Lake Erie at Cleveland, primarily integrating former rail trails and multi-use trails into a dedicated trail.

+Roughly 89% complete as of December 2024, construction began in 1991, with sections completed as recently as 2022.

+Remaining on-road segments, designated as routes, substitute for the as yet undeveloped final sections of fully-segregated, dedicated path.

+The trail serves a variety of user types.
+Non-motorized movement includes:

+bicyclists, pedestrians, hikers, and — on certain sections — horse riders or drivers.
+In addition, certain motorized e-bikes are allowed to use the trail.

-The trail has multiple surface types including asphalt, cement, concrete, crushed limestone and hard-packed earth.
+The surface itself varies, including asphalt, cement, concrete, crushed limestone and hard-packed earth.

 History

 The Ohio to Erie Trail began in 1991 as an outgrowth of the Ohio Bicycle Advisory Council, and was envisioned that year by Edward Franklin Honton, a former Franklin County engineer, who subsequently founded and served as president of a non-profit organization dedicated to developing the trail.
 After his death in 2005, his legacy continued through the organization he founded, The Ohio to Erie Trail Fund.
 The historic Bridgeview Bridge was dedicated in Honton's memory at the opening of the Alum Creek Trail near Innis Park on July 15, 2011.
 The bridge is a fully restored 1902 structure which originally carried Beach Road and Lucas Road over the Big Darby Creek.